Thin-film solar cell: Materials

 Thin-film technologies reduce the amount of active material in a cell.
 The active layer may be placed on a rigid substrate made from glass, plastic, or metal or the cell may be made with a flexible substrate like cloth.
-Thin-film solar cells tend to be cheaper than crystalline silicon cells and have a smaller ecological impact (determined from life cycle analysis).
+Thin-film solar cells tend to be cheaper than crystalline silicon cells and have a smaller ecological impact.
 Their thin and flexible nature also makes them ideal for applications like building-integrated photovoltaics.
 The majority of film panels have 2-3 percentage points lower conversion efficiencies than crystalline silicon, though some thin-film materials outperform crystalline silicon panels in terms of efficiency.
 Cadmium telluride (CdTe), copper indium gallium selenide (CIGS) and amorphous silicon (a-Si) are three of the most prominent thin-film technologies.

 Second-generation thin-film materials

 Cadmium telluride

 Cadmium telluride (CdTe) is a chalcogenide material that is the predominant thin film technology.
 With about 5 percent of worldwide PV production, it accounts for more than half of the thin film market.
 The cell's lab efficiency has also increased significantly in recent years and is on a par with CIGS thin film and close to the efficiency of multi-crystalline silicon as of 2013.
 Also, CdTe has the lowest energy payback time of all mass-produced PV technologies, and can be as short as eight months in favorable locations.
 CdTe also performs better than most other thin-film PV materials across many important environmental impact factors like global warming potential and heavy metal emissions.
 A prominent manufacturer is the US-company First Solar based in Tempe, Arizona, that produces CdTe-panels with an efficiency of about 18 percent.

 Although the toxicity of cadmium may not be that much of an issue and environmental concerns completely resolved with the recycling of CdTe modules at the end of their life time, there are still uncertainties and the public opinion is skeptical towards this technology.
 The usage of rare materials may also become a limiting factor to the industrial scalability of CdTe thin film technology.
 The rarity of tellurium—of which telluride is the anionic form—is comparable to that of platinum in the earth's crust and contributes significantly to the module's cost.